fionaandriani/Data-Analytics-Portfolio/EV-Market-2026-Analysis/README.md

 # EV Market 2026 Analysis

 ## Overview
 This project explores trends in the electric vehicle (EV) market using SQL and Tableau.
-The goal is to understand how factors like pricing, performance, and driving range relate to EV sales and consumer demand.
+The goal is to understand how pricing, performance, and driving range relate to EV sales and consumer demand.

 ## Objective
 To analyze EV market data and identify patterns in: